 FAILURE BY FATIGUE – AN ELEVATED RISK ON STANDARD CFW MACHINES THAT CAN BE AVOIDED!

 “Don’t worry.
 Our CFW machine is very strong.
-It will produce this diameter without any problem,” the plant manager said to me about their Continuous Winder during the production of an ND 700 ST 10000 PN10, utilizing the smaller mandrel shaft.
+It will produce this diameter without any problem,” the plant manager said to me about their Continuous Winder during the production of an ND 700 ST 10000 PN10, utilizing a smaller mandrel shaft.

 I had reasons to believe that he might have been wrong.